 "Changing your words changes your thoughts, ultimately changing your life!"

-Imagine walking into a room filled with mirrors.
+Imagine, if you will, walking into a room filled with mirrors.
 Each mirror reflects a different aspect of you; some reflect achievements, while others reflect losses.
-Consider this lucid illustration of how contingencies of self worth work in your psyche.
-They're vibrant and dynamic constructs that map our self-worth based on different aspects of our lives.
+Try applying this illustration of how different contingencies (mirrors) of self worth work in your psyche.
+They're dynamic constructs that map our self-worth based on different aspects of your life.

-Coined by psychologists Crocker and Wolfe, the concept of contingencies of self worth revolves around the idea that self-esteem isn't just a static concept but varies and sways depending upon certain contingencies - effectively determining how to have self-worth.
+Coined by psychologists Crocker and Wolfe, the concept of contingencies of self worth revolves around the idea that self-esteem isn't just a static concept but varies and sways depending upon certain contingencies or possibilities - effectively determining how to develop self-worth.
 These contingencies could be the approval of others, our physical appearance, or academic or professional abilities.

 The